What happens to my house if I die?

 If your beneficiaries would like to take on the mortgage themselves, they'll have to get a mortgage assessment to check they can afford the monthly repayments.

 If a new mortgage application can't be approved, or if your beneficiaries don't want to keep up the payments, then the property can be sold.
-Any proceeds can then be used to repay the debt.
+The beneficiaries then get the net sale proceeds after the mortgage has been paid off.

 If you're a joint owner…